Memorable Manitobans: Gabriel B. Murphy (1856-1910)

 Grain and cattle merchant.

-Born at Mitchell, Ontario on 18 May 1856, son of Gabriel Murphy and Marian Allcock, brother of William G. Murphy and brother-in-law of J. D. McGregor, he worked for the Great Western Railway after leaving school.
+Born at Mitchell, Ontario on 18 May 1856, son of Gabriel Murphy and Marian Allcock, brother of William George Murphy and brother-in-law of James Duncan McGregor, he worked for the Great Western Railway after leaving school.
 In March 1879 he came to Manitoba, arriving on the first train to St. Boniface.
-He took up a homestead near Pine Creek, on the future site of the town of De Winton.
+He took up a homestead near Pine Creek, North West Territories [now Alberta] on the future site of the town of De Winton.
 He farmed for four years.

 In 1886 he moved to Carberry and became a grain buyer for the Ogilvie Milling Company.
 He entered the cattle business in 1890 and had a ranch near Medicine Hat, Alberta.
 He formed the G. B. Murphy Company in 1903.
-After acquiring several smaller grain-buying operations, the company was renamed the Province Elevators Company Limited.
+After acquiring several smaller grain-buying operations, the company was renamed the Province Elevators Company.
 By 1922 this company owned 48 country elevators.
-In 1923, Province Elevators purchased the Reliance Grain Company, a subsidiary of Peavey Company of Minneapolis.
+In 1923, Province purchased the Reliance Grain Company, a subsidiary of the Peavey Company of Minneapolis.

 The Carberry Plains: 75 Years of Progress.
 [Manitoba Legislative Library, F5648.C36 Car]